 At the same time, the quality is high, as expected from DJI, and the Spark easily covers the needs of any blogger or hobbyist in drone photography and videography.
 But what I love most about the DJI Spark is just how simple and idiot-proof it is to use.
 As with obstacle avoidance sensors, it is almost impossible to crash, and with GPS tracking, if the connection is lost, or the battery life is running low, it will automatically return “home” to where it first set off.
 Not to forget that it is the cheapest of the DJI drones.

 To check out the video capacity of the DJI Spark, check out this video by Live Less Ordinary.

 The Best Smartphone Camera for Travel Photography by Stuart Forster of Go Eat Do

 Having a smartphone with a quality camera is handy for taking photographs and filming videos.
-I find that the has a very good still camera.
+I find that the Google Pixel has a very good still camera.
 It also enables me to shoot high-definition videos without carrying bulky equipment.